 The Student Financial Services Office supports the mission, vision, and values of the institution in its operational practices.
-The Student Financial Services Office seeks to help the schools provide an excellent education by assisting students in receiving aid for which they are eligible.

-The basic philosophy of the Student Financial Services Office at Conemaugh Memorial Medical Center is to help students achieve their educational potential by assisting students and families in determining the best way to meet their educational expenses.
+The Student Financial Services Office helps students pursue all available forms of financial assistance to bridge the gap between the cost of school and their available resources.
 Financial aid will be offered to an eligible student and most financial aid is determined on the basis of financial need as determined by the Free Application for Federal Student Aid (FAFSA).